Chemical accident: United States

 Chemical accidents are relatively common in the United States, with a significant accident occurring on average multiple times per week.
 Most chemical accidents never make national headline news.
 American chemical industry public relations professionals claim that such accidents are becoming less frequent but the U.S. Environmental Protection Agency states that they are increasing in frequency, with higher average annual rates of population evacuations and of people needing medical treatment resulting from chemical accidents.
 Texas is the leading U.S. state in chemical accidents.

-United Kingdom
+According to a November 2023 study by Coming Clean and the Environmental Justice Health Alliance for Chemical Policy Reform, more than 40 died between 2021 and 2023 s a result of hazardous chemical incidents in the U.S.

 The United Kingdom responds to around 1,000 chemical incidents per year, the majority of these were relatively short-lived fires.
 Majority of the large-scale incidents occurred at industrial, commercial, and agricultural sites.
 These large-scale fires do cause significant amounts of damage however the after math can be worse by releasing toxic smoke, asbestos, and other potential hazards chemicals.
 Many of the UK's chemical hazard analysis and statistics are funded by the HPRUs or the health protection research units.